timestampit/github_action/README.md

 #### Verifying Trusted Timestamps

-By verifying a Trusted Timestamp file, you are proving that the git commit sha in the Trusted Timestamp existed in GitHub at the timestamped time.
+By verifying a Trusted Timestamp file, you are proving that the git commit sha in the Trusted Timestamp existed in your git repo at the timestamped time.
+You are also proving that all files committed to the repo at that commit sha were present at the timestamped time.
 This is done by comparing the actual repo digest to the one in the Trusted Timestamp, and also by checking the signature on the Trusted Timestamp to ensure it is an authentic TimestampIt! created Trusted Timestamp.

 When the action first runs, it commits a script `verify_repo_timestamp.sh` that can be used to verify these Trusted Timestamp files.
 This happens on the configured `timestamps_branch` (trusted_timestamps by default).